 Biochemical processes, although not proven, may be the result of chemical processes in the brain not functioning as required.

-The signs and symptoms of anxiety can include:
+The signs and symptoms of anxiety are:

 Excessive anxiety interfering with many areas of life